gisaia/ARLAS-EA-datacube-builder/README.md

 ### Creating datacubes in the Domino-X Pivot format

-The service is able to transform the desired datacubes in the Domino-X Pivot format by setting the following parameter in the `configs/app.conf.yml` or `configs/docker.app.conf.yml` file depending on the usage.
+The service is able to transform the desired datacubes in the Domino-X Pivot format by setting the following parameter in the `configs/app.conf.yml` file.

 It will write either locally or in an object store both the PIVOT archive and the preview.